Laughter is the shortest distance between friends.

 Good friends are hard to find, harder to keep, and impossible to forget.

-I'll be back to respond to you comments next week.
+I may respond to your comments next week.
 (If I can stay awake...)

 Until next time, take care of yourselves.
 And each other.